 Apparently, that’s only the beginning.

-I am typically ravenous when I return from teaching my early morning exercise classes, a state that is amplified further because I spend another 45 minutes showering, dressing, getting Nick fed and dresses, cuddling with Nick, kissing Kevin, and swilling my first cup of coffee of the day (ok, coffee often comes first in this list).
+I am typically ravenous when I return from teaching my early morning exercise classes, a state that is amplified further because I spend another 45 minutes showering, dressing, getting everyone ready to go, and swilling my first cup of coffee of the day (ok, coffee often comes first in this list).

 a rarity virtually unheard of for me; I saved the second half for my second breakfast (yes, I eat a second breakfast around 10:30).
 It was equally awesome after several hours.